 Being an avid blogger, Tee has documented her progress allowing her passion for Byron to reach other fans of the poet as well as fellow miniaturists.

-However, despite this complimentary words – Number 13 remains a work in progress, with the beds unmade, the ancestral portraits to hang as well as locating the whereabouts of the dining service as the scrumptious dishes of Regency cuisine languish in an old biscuit tin – I shall continue to share the unfolding tale, triumphs and tears of Lord B’s abode over in the world of the ‘Ghost of Piccadilly’
+However, despite this complimentary words – Number 13 remains a work in progress for with the beds unmade, the ancestral portraits to hang in addition to locating the elaborate dining service as the scrumptious dishes of Regency cuisine languish in an old biscuit tin!